Business Insider is hiring a senior product manager

-Business Insider is a fast-growing business site with deep financial, media, tech, and other industry verticals.
-Launched in 2007, we are now the largest business news site on the web.
-We offer a great work environment and excellent benefits with a collaborative team that has a lot of fun.
-You’ll have the opportunity to make a contribution on day one.
+Do you love sharing the latest web features with your network and colleagues?
+Do you collect mobile apps like charms?
+Do clunky eCommerce experiences drive you nuts?
+Then we want to hear from you!

+Business Insider is looking for a Senior Product Manager to join the team in building the fastest-growing business news site on the web.
+We face exciting challenges every day due to the demands of our growing audience and the 24/7 news cycle.
+Your work will reach millions of people — 60+ million every month around the world.
+Business Insider is a dynamic company reaching the new generation of business leaders.

-Our Senior Product Manager will oversee the development of new products with a focus on revenue-generation, audience development and advertising technology.
-Working closely with the engineering team, editors, and all business groups in the company, you’ll manage the entire life-cycle of features, from initial specs through implementation.
+As Senior Product Manager, you will oversee the development of new features on the site, advertising products, mobile applications, and our research product, Business Insider Intelligence.
+This role will work closely with the engineering team, editors, and all business groups in the company.

-You’ll be responsible for deploying products that drive audience and revenue across devices, editions and geographies, anticipating and solving for challenges like viewability and ad blocking.
-As the champion of the user experience in everything you do, you’ll integrate UX, business goals, and technology capabilities into successful products.
+Sound like the right fit for you?
+The key responsibilities of the role are:

+- Manage the entire life-cycle of site features, from initial specs through implementation

 - Engage closely with the engineering team to determine best technical implementations